Debian: Development

 Each software package has a maintainer that may be either one person or a team of Debian developers and non-developer maintainers.
 The maintainer keeps track of upstream releases, and ensures that the package coheres with the rest of the distribution and meets the standards of quality of Debian.
 Packages may include modifications introduced by Debian to achieve compliance with Debian Policy, even to fix non-Debian specific bugs, although coordination with upstream developers is advised.

 The maintainer releases a new version by uploading the package to the "incoming" system, which verifies the integrity of the packages and their digital signatures.
-If the package is found to be valid, it is installed in the package archive into an area called the "pool" and distributed every day to hundreds of mirrors worldwide.
+If the package is found to be valid, it is installed in the package archive into an area called the pool and distributed every day to hundreds of mirrors worldwide.
+As of April 5, 2025, there were a total of 379 Debian mirrors operating.
 The upload must be signed using OpenPGP-compatible software.
 All Debian developers have individual cryptographic key pairs.
 Developers are responsible for any package they upload even if the packaging was prepared by another contributor.

 Initially, an accepted package is only available in the unstable branch.
 For a package to become a candidate for the next release, it must migrate to the Testing branch by meeting the following: